About the support fund

 - you were absent for more than three months for shared parental leave, adoption or maternity leave

-Please note, the funding is available to the academic community and does not apply to professional services staff or students.
+Please note, the funding is currently only available to the academic community and does not apply to professional services staff or students.
 This will be reviewed following the extension of the pilot in Financial year 2024/25.

 How to apply for and access your funding